core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    *  The client MUST use the stored value of the 'kid context' parameter from the request (see {{ssec-protect-request}}), as value for the 'request_kid_context' parameter in the external_aad structure (see {{sec-cose-object-ext-aad}}).

-   This ensures that, throughout a long exchange, the client can correctly verify the received responses, even in case the client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}), as well as when it installs a new Security Context with a new ID Context (Gid) following a group rekeying (see {{sec-group-key-management}}).
+   This ensures that, throughout a long exchange, the client can correctly verify the received responses, even if the client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}), as well as when it installs a new Security Context with a new ID Context (Gid) following a group rekeying (see {{sec-group-key-management}}).

-* In step 5, the client also verifies the countersignature, by using the public key from the server's authentication credential stored in the associated Recipient Context.
+* In step 5, the client also verifies the countersignature by using the public key from the server's authentication credential stored in the associated Recipient Context.
 In particular:

-   - The client MUST perform signature verification as defined below, before decrypting the COSE object.
+   - The client MUST perform signature verification as defined below before decrypting the COSE object.
 Implementations that cannot perform the two steps in this order MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.

    - The client retrieves the encrypted countersignature ENC_SIGNATURE from the message payload, and computes the original countersignature SIGNATURE as